MatinKhamooshi/woocommerce-attribute-swatches/README.md

-# WooCommerce Attribute Color Picker
+# WooCommerce Attribute Swatches

 ### Description
-WooCommerce Attribute Color Picker is a WordPress plugin that adds a color picker field to color attributes (pa_colors) in WooCommerce.
-This makes it easier to select and display colors for product attributes.
+WooCommerce Attribute Swatches is a WordPress plugin that adds color and label swatches to product attributes in WooCommerce.
+This makes it easier for customers to select product variations with a more user-friendly interface.

 ### Features
-- Adds a color picker field to the "pa_colors" attribute taxonomy
+- Adds color swatches for color attributes
+- Adds label swatches for text-based attributes
 - Easy to use color selection for product attributes
+- Customize the display type for each attribute (Default/Color/Label)
 - Fully compatible with WooCommerce
 - Lightweight and optimized

 ### Installation
-1. Upload the plugin files to the `/wp-content/plugins/woocommerce-attribute-color-picker` directory, or install the plugin through the WordPress plugins screen
+1. Upload the plugin files to the `/wp-content/plugins/woocommerce-attribute-swatches` directory, or install the plugin through the WordPress plugins screen
 2. Activate the plugin through the 'Plugins' screen in WordPress
-3. Go to Products → Attributes → Colors to start using the color picker
+3. Go to Products → Attributes to configure the display type for your attributes

 ### Usage
-1. Navigate to Products → Attributes and add or edit the "Colors" attribute
+1. Navigate to Products → Attributes and add or edit an attribute
+2. Set the Display Type to "Color" or "Label" based on your needs
-2. When adding or editing a color term, you'll see a color picker field
+3. For color attributes, when adding or editing a term, you'll see a color picker field
-3. Select your desired color using the color picker
-4. Save the term, and the color will be stored with the attribute
+4. Save the settings, and the swatches will appear on your product pages

 ### Requirements
 - WordPress 5.0 or higher